Rachel Freier: Civil court judge

 In April 2016, Freier announced her candidacy for civil court judge, running for the spot on the bench vacated by Judge Noach Dear.

 In the September 2016 Democratic primary election for Civil Court Judge of the Kings County 5th judicial district, Freier garnered 4,730 votes (40.9 percent), followed by Jill Epstein with 3,993 votes (34.5 percent), and Morton Avigdor with 2,835 votes (24.5 percent).
 She entered the November general election, with Avigdor as a Conservative Party challenger, and received 68,088 votes (74.4 percent), to his 23,393 votes (25.6 percent).

 Freier was endorsed in the three-way race during the elections by The Jewish Press and the New York Daily News.

-On December 22, 2016, she was sworn in at Brooklyn Borough Hall.
+On December 22, 2016, she was sworn-in at Brooklyn Borough Hall.
 She delivered a speech that included Hebrew and Yiddish phrases and concepts which she translated into English.
 Her inauguration ceremony was carried live on WABC-TV and News 12.

 On hand for her swearing-in was Hasidic singer Lipa Schmeltzer, who sang "The Star-Spangled Banner" with bits of Yiddish and "God Bless America" in full Yiddish version.

 Subsequent to her swearing-in, Freier was assigned to serve on the New York City Criminal Court.

 In December 2017, Megyn Kelly welcomed Freier to the Today Show as the woman The New York Times has called “the Hasidic superwoman of night court”; she was featured in the series “She’s Got Faith,” marking her one-year anniversary on the bench.

 In July 2022, Freier announced her candidacy for Supreme Court Judge, running for one of the 10 vacancies on Brooklyn's Supreme Court.

+In January 2023, Freier was appointed as acting New York Supreme Court justice by her supervisors to fill a vacancy on the Supreme Court, Religious leaders say she is the first Hasidic woman to hold this role.

+In August 2023, Freier was nominated as a Supreme Court Justice candidate for a 14-year term, the vote was conducted by Brooklyn District Leaders at the Judicial Convention.

+On November 7, 2023, she was elected to the court in her own right in the general election.

+On November 15, 2023, Freier was sworn-in by New York Attorney General Letitia James as Supreme Court Justice of NY.
+Her inauguration ceremony was held at Brooklyn Law School, and it was carried live on TV News 12.